 Unfortunately, your body will often release too much insulin.
 When this happens, you’ll feel hungry, shakiness, weakness, fatigue, sweating, and anxiety.
 This phenomenon is called rebound hypoglycemia.
 Rebound hypoglycemia is a low blood sugar reading that occurs shortly after eating.

 Low blood sugar (hypoglycemia) is a tremendous stress to your body.
 In fact, your body cannot tell the difference between types of stress.
 As far as your body is concerned, stress = stress.
-It responds in a similar manner whether you run into a bear or if your blood sugar drops to low levels.
+It responds in a similar manner whether you run into a bear or if your blood sugar drops to very low levels.

 In response to this stress, your body will release a different hormone called cortisol.
 You probably know cortisol as the stress hormone.
 It’s released in times of high stress – like when you run into a bear on a hiking trail.
 To combat stress, cortisol pulls sugar out of your cells and back into your blood.
 This raises your blood sugar.
 And (hopefully) alleviates those uncomfortable low blood sugar symptoms.
-If you see a bear, moving sugar into your blood primes your body for the flight or flight response.
+If you see a bear, moving sugar into your blood primes your body for the fight or flight response.

 Your blood sugar goes down but cortisol brings it back up.
 What’s the big deal?

 If this was a one-time deal, it wouldn’t be an issue.
 That’s a small stress that your body can handle.
 The real problem occurs when this happens daily.
 Maybe even three (or more) times a day.
 Each time you eat a carbohydrate source that your body doesn’t tolerate, it has to release cortisol to help re-balance your blood sugar.

 If you’re eating carbs that you don’t tolerate on the regular, your body is forced to release cortisol on a daily basis.
 Imagine running into a bear every day.
 How stressful would that be?